Shubin-vadim/Background-Segmentation/README.md

 # <a name="description">Description program</a>

-he application is designed to represent a specific user background during conferences, meetings, calls with other people, and so on.
+The application is designed to represent a specific user background during conferences, meetings, calls with other people, and so on.
 It is enough for the user to place the necessary background images in the `imgs` folder.
 After that, during the conversation, she will be able to switch the background using the keyboard arrows.